rfly-openha/documents/2_tutorial/template_of_document.md

 1. Download Typora from its [official website](https://typora.io/) and then install it.
 1. Download the [theme "Vue"](https://theme.typoraio.cn/theme/Vue/) and install it with the help of this [guide](https://support.typora.io/About-Themes/).
 1. Download and install the [Pandoc](https://www.pandoc.org/).
-1. Export this file in the format of `HTML`.
+1. Open this file in Typora and then export it in the format of `HTML`.
 1. Save it to `/2_tutorial/` and modify `index.html` correspondingly.

 ## References

-Last but not least, all the literature, papers, or other supporting materials that you referred to should be listed at the end of this file.
+Last but not least, all the literature, reports, online websites, or other supporting materials that you referred to should be listed at the end of this file.

 [BibTeX bibliography style: IEEEtran](https://www.bibtex.com/s/bibliography-style-ieeetran-ieeetran/) is recommended.